 Get off the beaten path and visit some of the Thompson Okanagan’s less well-known destinations.
 One of my favourite location is the Similkameen Valley - both Keremeos and Cawston have incredible wineries and fruit stands, but are less on-the-radar than the popular Okanagan Valley benches.

 Visiting the Thompson Okanagan in the shoulder season also allows small businesses who might be financially reliant on a single season to grow and become more sustainable for the long-term.
 Win-win.

 4. Try a New Kind of Transportation

-Kelowna recently adopted Drop Bike, a great way to see Downtown Kelowna.
+Kelowna (Kilawna) recently adopted Drop Bike, a great way to see downtown Kelowna.
 There are also some incredible bike tours along the Kettle Valley Rail Trail, you’ll cover a lot of distance and can even choose between a traditional bike or an electric bike to make the ride even more comfortable.

 5. Choose Sustainable Accommodation

 Choose accommodations who value environmental stewardship, social responsibility and supporting local Indigenous cultures.